jometzg/airflow-custom-operator2/README.md

     )
 ```

+The Operator uses the Fabric *workspace_id* and *item_id* to form the Livy endpoint URL.

+It should be noted that this Operator levers off the FabricOperator's mechanism for obtaining an access token.
+It therefore needs to use the Fabric connection properties to get that [access token](https://learn.microsoft.com/en-us/fabric/data-factory/apache-airflow-jobs-run-fabric-item-job#authentication)

 ## Testing

 Unit tests for the `CustomSessionLivyOperator` are located in the `tests` directory.
 You can run the tests using: